kubernetes-sigs/cluster-api/docs/proposals/20220414-lifecycle-hooks.md

   - version: v1.33.0
 ```

-Note: The upgrade plan in the request contains only missing steps to reach the target version.
+Note: The `controlPlaneUpgrades` and the `workersUpgrades` fields contains the intermediate steps to reach the target version,
+which is also included in the list.

 ##### Example Response: